-To begin the process, you will come into Austin Dental Company for a consultation with Dr. Bonner Morren.
+To begin the process, you will come into your Austin dentist for a consultation with Dr. Bonner Morren.
 He will discuss your options for restorative dentistry with you, and help you decide if a bridge is the right choice.

 If you are approved for a bridge, you’ll come back for a follow-up.
 At this appointment, Dr. Morren will trim your teeth, then take molds of your bite and your teeth.
 These will be sent to a lab where your bridge will be made.

 You will have a set of temporary crowns attached to your teeth before you go home.
 These will protect your teeth while your bridge is made.
-It usually takes about 2-3 weeks for your bridge to be built and sent back to Austin Dental Company.
+It usually takes about 2-3 weeks for your bridge to be built and sent back to your dentist in Austin, TX.

 Once your bridge arrives at our office, you will come back to our office one last time.
 Dr. Morren will double-check the bridge to make sure it fits properly.
 Then, he will attach it permanently with dental adhesive, completing the procedure.